Freedom of religion in Kuwait

-The Constitution of Kuwait provides for religious freedom.
-The constitution of Kuwait provides for absolute freedom of belief and for freedom of religious practice.
-The constitution stated that Islam is the state religion and that Sharia is a source of legislation.
+The Constitution of Kuwait provides for religious freedom, including the freedom of belief and freedom of religious practice.
+According to the constitution, Islam is the state religion and Sharia is a source of legislation.
 In general, citizens were open and tolerant of other religious groups.
 Regional events contributed to increased sectarian tensions between Sunnis and Shia.

+In 2023, Kuwait was scored 2 out of 4 for religious freedom; blasphemy is a punishable offence and non-Muslims are forbidden from proselytizing.

 Religious demography

-In 2001, there were 525,000 Sunni Kuwaiti citizens, 300,000 Shia Kuwaiti citizens and 820,000 Kuwaiti citizens in total thus Sunnis formed 64% and Shias formed 36.5% of the Kuwaiti citizen population.
-In 2002, the US Department of State reported that Shia Kuwaitis formed 30%-40% of Kuwait's citizen population, noting there were 525,000 Sunni Kuwaiti citizens and 855,000 Kuwaiti citizens in total (61% Sunnis, 39% Shias).
-In 2004, there were 600,000 Sunni Kuwaitis citizens, 300,000-350,000 Shia Kuwaiti citizens and 913,000 Kuwaiti citizens in total.
-There is also a small number of Ahmadi Muslims in Kuwait.

-There are also Christian Kuwaiti citizens.
-There are between 200 and 400 Christian Kuwaiti citizens.
+In 2019, 74.57% of the population were Muslim, 17.93% were Christian and 7.48% were 'other', mainly Hindus and Buddhists; there were also a small number of Ahmadi Muslims in Kuwait.

 In 2014, there were 259 Christian Kuwaiti citizens residing in Kuwait.
-There is also a small number of Bahai Kuwaiti citizens.
+There is also a small number of Baháʼí Kuwaiti citizens.
 An estimated 150,000 noncitizen residents are Shia.
 While some areas have relatively high concentrations of either Sunnis or Shia, most areas are religiously well integrated.

 There are an estimated 600,000 non-citizen Hindus.
 The non‑citizen Christian population is estimated to be more than 450,000.
-The government-recognized Christian churches include the Roman Catholic Church, the Coptic Orthodox Church, the National Evangelical Church Kuwait (Protestant), the Armenian Orthodox Church, the Greek Orthodox Church (referred to in Arabic as the Roman Orthodox Church), the Greek Catholic (Melkite) Church, and the Anglican Church.
+The government-recognized Christian churches include the Roman Catholic Church, the Coptic Orthodox Church, the National Evangelical Church Kuwait, the Armenian Apostolic Church, the Greek (Rūm) Orthodox Church, the Greek (Rūm) Catholic Church, and the Anglican Church.
 There are also many unrecognized Christian religious groups with smaller populations.
 There are an estimated 100,000 Buddhists, 10,000 Sikhs, and 400 Bahais, the majority of whom are non-citizens.